 Griffin had never been that kind of a player, until last year, when he started taking more three’s.
 He still wasn’t a great three point shooter, but apparently it’s something he’s working very diligently at adding to his arsenal.
 This season, he’s been shooting lights out.

 Part of the equation for Blake so far this year is no one has known how to defend him.
+They can’t cover him like an above ground pool cover pump.
 He’s hitting three’s and driving to the basket.
 If you try to defend his three point shot, he drives around you to get the uncontested lay-up.
 What do you do as a defender?

 The Celtics switched to Zone Defense.